nhsengland/quality-assurance-framework-for-data-linkage/docs/team-intro.md

 - Mapping the stakeholders involved in data linkage - both internal and external
 - Feeding user needs into an overall Data Linkage vision

+To find out more about what the team is up to, visit [our NHS England data science website.](https://nhsengland.github.io/datascience/)